 Also called rosary string of beads or string of pearls plant, this creeping succulent is an odd looking plant that many people enjoy adding to their indoor gardens.
 Though the flowers may seem small and unattractive to some people, if they’re even lucky enough to get them, others find the faint white blooms (which smell a bit like cinnamon) quite welcome.

 Still, it’s the thin thread-like stems and fleshy round, bead-like leaves that make this unusual houseplant a great addition to the home.
 Learning how to grow a string of pearls houseplant is extremely easy.

 How to Grow a String of Pearls Houseplant

 The string of pearls plant grows well in bright light, including sunlight.

-You should provide this string of beads houseplant with average indoor temperatures (around 72 F./22 C.) throughout its active growth.
-During its dormancy, however, you’ll need to provide cooler conditions, generally somewhere between 50 to 55 F. (10-13 C.).
+You should provide this string of beads houseplant with average indoor temperatures around 72 degrees F. (22 C.) throughout its active growth.
+During its dormancy, however, you’ll need to provide cooler conditions, generally somewhere between 50 to 55 degrees F. (10-13 C.).

 Give this houseplant a well-draining sandy soil, preferably the type most suitable for growing cacti and succulent plants.
 Pot your plant in a hanging basket so its trailing foliage can hang down.